xionghuichen/RLAssistant/README.md

-# rl_training_assistant
+# RL training assistant

+RLA is a tool for managing your RL experiments automatically (e.g., your hyper-parameters, logs, checkpoints, figures, and code, etc.).
+RLA has decoupled to the training code although some additional configuration codes and predetermined directory structures are still needed (see Quickstart and the example project).

+PS: The repo is inspired by [openai/baselines](https://github.com/openai/baselines).

-## Quick start
+## Quickstart

-#### initialization
+#### Initialization
 Step1: config config.yaml
-config.yaml is used to defined the work flow of easy_log.
-It is nessary to config before use RLA.
+config.yaml is used to define the workflow of easy_log.
+It is necessary to config before use RLA.

 See ./example/config.yaml for more details.

-Step2: config the Tester object in your main file, which is a manger of RLA.
+Step2: config the Tester object in your main file, which is a manager of RLA.

 ```python
 from RLA.easy_log.tester import tester